zstreeter/CHEM-210-AB-2020/Readme.md

 # Python Setup
 * download Anaconda if you haven't already https://www.anaconda.com/distribution/
-  * Make sure conda is installed and in your \$PATH variable by looking at this command's output.
+  * Make sure conda is installed and in your \$PATH by looking at this command's output.

     ```shell
 	$ conda --version
+    ```

+    Can check if \$PATH environment variable is pointing to the spot you installed Anaconda via this command:

+    ```shell
+	$ echo $PATH
     ```

 * Checkout this site for installing Psi4 with Anaconda http://www.psicode.org/psi4manual/1.1/conda.html